Fundamental Nursing

 Features of the Department

 Fundamental Nursing is an academic field that investigates the principles and essence of nursing, and provides education on basic knowledge about the objectives and goals of nursing and methods of nursing practice.
-In undergraduate education, we provide education in basic nursing science, livelihood assistance, seminars on nursing theory, seminars on the process of basic nursing practice, healthy life support practicum, health promotion practicum, etc.
+In undergraduate education, we provide education in basic nursing science, livelihood assistance, seminars on nursing theory, seminars on the process of basic nursing practice, healthy life support practicum, health promotion practicum, and so on.

-In our educational activities, we foster and support students' interests and curiosity, placing importance on the total learning experience which involves "noticing", "knowing", "doing", "trying," and "deepening" so that they can reflect on their own learning and growing as learners.
-In graduate school, our course focuses on major nursing issues providing instruction in special nursing courses and seminars in life function, etc. and we support our graduate students in experiencing the joy of discovering new knowledge through research.
+In our educational activities, we foster and support students' interests and curiosity, placing importance on the total learning experience which involves "noticing", "knowing", "doing", "trying," and "deepening" so that they can reflect on their own learning and grow as learners.
+In graduate school, our course focuses on major nursing issues providing instruction in special nursing courses and seminars such as life function.
+We support our graduate students in experiencing the joy of discovering new knowledge through research.

 In our research, we conduct quality of life evaluations, analyses and epidemiological studies in order to contribute to the support of a high quality of life for each individual.
 We are also working on research on the acquisition of reflexive skills and the development of greater professionalism in order to support the career development of nurses.